-During the Depression period, this old fashioned potato candy became very popular because of how inexpensive the ingredients were and how easily obtainable it was.
+During the Depression period, this old-fashioned potato candy became very popular because of how inexpensive the ingredients were and how easily obtainable the ingredients were.

 The candy is made by peeling, cutting, and boiling the potato until it is tender.
 It is then drained and mashed until no chunks are left.

 Next, add about 1/2 cup of powdered sugar at a time, kneading the mixture until a dough begins to form.